OSGeo/OSGeoLive-doc/doc/quickstart/otb_quickstart.rst

 Pixel based classification
 ================================================================================
-The classification in the application framework provides a supervised pixel-wise classification chain based on learning from multiple images, and using one specified machine learning method like SVM, Bayes, KNN, Random Forests, Artificial Neural Network, and others...(see application help of `TrainImagesClassifier` for further details about all the available classifiers).
+The classification in the application framework provides a supervised pixel-wise classification chain based on learning from multiple images, and using a specified machine learning method like SVM, Bayes, KNN, Random Forests, Artificial Neural Network, and others.
+See the application help of `TrainImagesClassifier` for further details about all the available classifiers.
 It supports huge images through streaming and multi-threading.
 The classification chain performs a training step based on the intensities of each pixel as features.
 Please note that all the input images must have the same number